xVlad44/xVlad44/README.md

 My Name is Vlad, I'm a web and app developer.
 I started as a javascript developer back in 2019 when I started the development of a Discord Bot called Krony.
 I leaped into action and started learning React.JS and MongoDB and Express.
 Today I'm working on lots of different side projects mainly using JavaScript.
 One of my favorite projects is Krony, a Discord bot that has ton and a half of moderation commands.
+Check out my other projects on my portofolio web :D!

 <br />